IngridSotoDev/IngridSotoDev/README.md

 };
 ```

-### See my work activities at: https://gitlab.com/IngridSotoDev
+### See my job activities at: https://gitlab.com/IngridSotoDev